-The first interlock prevents moving the handle from OFF to ON unless the compartment door is closed (Fig. 22).
+The first interlock prevents moving the handle from OFF to ON unless the compartment door is closed (Fig. 17).

-The second interlock prevents the switch handle from being moved in either direction unless the contacts of the vacuum contactor on the withdrawable carriage are open (Fig. 23).
+The second interlock prevents the switch handle from being moved in either direction unless the contacts of the vacuum contactor are open (Fig. 18).